TwilioDevEd/authy2fa-flask/README.md

 ## Running locally
 Development environment requirements:

-1. PostgreSQL with access to create a database such as "2faf"
+* PostgreSQL with access to create a database such as "2faf"
-1. virtualenv and pip to install dependencies
+* Use virtualenv and pip to install dependencies

 1. Create virtualenv.